usri/aks-levelup/Kustomize/README.md

 ```

 ### Summary

-In this tutorial, we created a new production overlay and merged in a scale.yaml to scale our cluster.
-UAT and Production are usually similar but different in scale. kustomize helps keep the namespaces and yamls manageable.
+In this tutorial, you created a new production overlay template and merged it into a scale.yaml template to scale the cluster.
+UAT and Production are usually similar but different in scale. kustomize helps keep the namespaces and yamls more manageable.